grz0zrg/fsynth/README.md

 - Mid-range multi-core CPU (a dual core should be ok with the FAS, a beefy CPU is needed if you use more than one output channel)
 - Not necessary but a MIDI device such as a MIDI keyboard is recommended

-**Note on performances :** Fragment has excellent performances with a modern multi-core system and a browser such as Chrome, if you experience crackles or need advanced audio features, it is recommended that you use the sound server and the independent code editor, the things that may cause poor performances is generally due to the browser reflow (UI side)
+**Note on performances :** Fragment has excellent performances with a modern multi-core system and a browser such as Chrome, if you experience crackles or need advanced audio features, it is recommended that you use the sound server and the independent code editor, the things that may cause poor performances is due to the browser reflow (UI side)

-Fragment is able to do real-time distributed sound synthesis with the sound server for the more demanding, it support any number of machines over the wire and multicore support, this feature also need the fas_relay to work (see below)
+Fragment is also able to do real-time distributed sound synthesis with the sound server, it support any number of machines over the wire and multicore support, this feature also need the fas_relay to work (see below)

 ## Features

-- Complete additive, spectral, granular synthesizer powered by WebAudio oscillators (work best in Chrome), a Wavetable (slow) OR a [C native audio server](https://github.com/grz0zrg/fas) (fastest)
+- Complete additive, spectral, granular synthesizer powered by WebAudio oscillators (work best in Chrome), a Wavetable (slow/worst) OR a [C native audio server](https://github.com/grz0zrg/fas) (fastest/best)
 - Live coding/JIT compilation of shader code
 - Real-time, collaborative app.
 - Distributed sound synthesis, multi-machines/multi-core support (Fragment Audio Server with fas_relay)
 - Stereophonic or monaural
 - Polyphonic
 - Multitimbral
-- MIDI inputs support with compatible web browsers
+- MIDI inputs support with [Web MIDI](https://caniuse.com/#feat=midi) compatible web browsers, MPE supported
 - Adjustable audio output channel per slices
 - Real-time frames by frames recording with export as an image or Fragment input (export back into itself, this can be used to build complex brushes for drawing canvas inputs)
 - WebGL 2.0 and GLSL 3.0 support when compatibility is detected